Looking for the best petrol lawn mower available? We bring you the most popular petrol models and list the benefits of owning a powerful mower.

 Cylinder mowers can start from 3bhp as they do not require as much power outage as they are smaller mowers.

-Needless to say, if your grass expanse is vast, the best value petrol lawn mowers for large gardens are the sit on lawn mower.
+Needless to say, if your grass expanse is vast, the best value petrol lawn mowers for very large gardens are the sit on lawn mower.

 Petrol lawn mowers are the best option when having to deal with thick unkempt grass or heavier lawn types.